Nurse Salary Benchmarking: 5 Tips

 • Improve patient safety and care quality.

 Once you understand the importance of offering a market rate salary in healthcare, you’ll want to ensure your organization offers a fair nursing wage to current and prospective employees.
-Here are five best practices to get the ball rolling.
+Here are five best practices for using salary benchmarking processes in healthcare.

 1. Research Salary Rates by Occupation